Articles of Incorporation and Rules

 • Other matters

-Article 18 When a request is made under the preceding article, the Executive Director or a person designated by the Executive Director shall decide whether to disclose the information, taking care not to infringe on an individual's privacy, violate laws and regulations, or go against the principle of good faith toward interested parties, while also giving consideration to the smooth execution of the Association's business and operations and the protection of the common interests of members.
+Article 18 When a request is made pursuant to the preceding article, the Executive Director or a person designated by the Executive Director shall decide whether or not to disclose the information, taking into consideration the smooth execution of the cooperative's business and operations and the protection of the common interests of the members, while also giving due consideration to the fact that disclosure would not infringe on the privacy of individuals, violate laws and regulations, or be contrary to the principle of good faith and fair dealing with interested parties.

 2. In light of the preceding paragraph, the union shall not disclose the following information in particular: